sosguthorpe/mod-erm/service/docs/getting-started.md

 * `sdk install grails`

 ## Running
-From the root of your project you should be able to start the application by typing:
+From the root of your grails project (olf-erm/service) you should be able to start the application by typing:
 `grails run-app`

 The above command should start the application using the development profile.